 This year, Disclosing Architecture pays special attention to restoring 190 works – mostly vulnerable tracings – from the Theo van Doesburg collection.
-In May, the exhibition Atelier Nelly en Theo van Doesburg opens in Gallery -1.
+The exhibition Atelier Nelly en Theo van Doesburg is now open in Gallery -1.

 In addition, many other projects in the Disclosing Architecture programme are being initiated or further developed.